zamempire/zamempire/README.md

 e real one please trust me i am him.<sub> Disclamer .
 I am not actually him </sub>
 <br>Zam, it/they pronouns .
 Introj , Syshost

 WHISPER TO INTERACT IF U ARE FROM PT!
-I will ignore u otherwise dawg
+I will ignore u otherwise
 <br> im suuuper scared and afraid of everyone btw so im ognna be a little awkward if we int sorry :((

 fixated on lifesteal. also uma musume, prsk/d4dj/bandori, vocaloid, & hc/lifeseries kind of. barely. just here for etho honestly